-CA reserves the right to dismiss a family/student as determined by the Head of School in conjunction with the Board of Trustees.
+CA reserves the right to dismiss a family/student as determined by the Head of School.
 Upon dismissal, the student's family is responsible for making final financial arrangements with the business office.
 Please refer to the tuition contract for additional information.
 Note: July 1 is the beginning of the fiscal year.
 Effective July 1 (or the initiation of the tuition contract, whichever comes first), the family becomes financially responsible for the entire year's tuition regardless of attendance.